ACL Injury

 But what if you’re not an elite athlete?

-You’ve also a risk of re-tearing your (reconstructed) ACL, which is somewhere between 20 and 25%.
+There is also a risk of re-tearing your (reconstructed) ACL, which is somewhere between 20- 25%.
 If you’re female, your risk of a further ACL injury after reconstruction surgery is FIVE times higher, than if you’d never had an ACL tear.

 There’s clearly a big gap between the success rates of pro-athletes, compared with the success rates for us mere mortals.
-This is partly because life gets in the way, and rehab takes hard work, but it very much comes down to the quality of the physiotherapy.
+This is partly because life gets in the way, and ACL rehab is hard, time-consuming work, but the quality of the physiotherapy and rehab can play a significant part..

-The good news here is, that superb rehab with a specialist physio = an excellent outcome (even if you’re not an athlete).
+The good news here is that following an ACL focused rehab programme with a specialist physio = an excellent outcome (even if you’re not an athlete).

 What’s it like to tear your ACL?